Christina Clemons: Professional career

 In 2019, Clemons had the best season of her career finishing top 3 in every competition and winning her first diamond league race in Oslo, Norway.
 At USA Championships, she won her heat and placed second in the semi-finals behind world record holder Harrison.
 In the final of the USA Championships, Clemons clipped hurdle 6 causing her to lose her place of 3rd, a guaranteed spot to the IAAF World Championships, falling to the end of the pack.
 She finished her 2019 season at 6th in the world.

 She returned in 2020 winning the world indoor tour ahead of 2019 World Champion Nia Ali, giving her an automatic spot to the IAAF world indoor championships in Nanjing, China.
 Clemons is the only hurdler in history to win the IAAF world tour consecutively.

+In August 2023, Christina Clemons moved to Austin, Texas to train in Tonja Buford-Bailey training group.

+In March, Christina Clemons placed 10th in the 2024 World Athletics Indoor Championships – Women's 60 metres hurdles in a time of 7.99 seconds.